amida-tech/ADS/APIs/RxNav API/README.md

 ## Understanding Results
 A new Excel file titled `complete_rxnorm_classes` will be created.
 The file will have six columns: "Code Value", "Code Description", "VA Class", "EPC", "ATC1-4", and "May Treat".
-- "Code Value" relates to the inputted RxNorm code
+- "Code Value": relates to the inputted RxNorm code
-- "Code Description" relates to the RxNorm medication name
+- "Code Description": relates to the RxNorm medication name
-- "VA Class" relates to the VA Class associated with the RxNorm code and Code Description
+- "VA Class": relates to the VA Class associated with the RxNorm code and Code Description
-- "EPC" relates to the Established Pharmacologic Class associated with the RxNorm code and Code Description
+- "EPC": relates to the Established Pharmacologic Class associated with the RxNorm code and Code Description
-- "ATC1-4" relates to the Anatomical Therapeutic Chemical Classification associated with the RxNorm code and Code Description
+- "ATC1-4": relates to the Anatomical Therapeutic Chemical Classification associated with the RxNorm code and Code Description
-- "May Treat" relates to the possible diagnoses that are associated with the RxNorm code and Code Description
+- "May Treat": relates to the possible diagnoses that are associated with the RxNorm code and Code Description

 ## Inputs
 The required input is an Excel file with the first column titled "Code Value" with a list of RxNorm codes in that column and a second column titled "Code Description" with the name of the medications.